jkellok/Tiny-ML-Trials/Maixduino/OneObjectProject/ImageClassification/README.md

 # Image Classification
-You can use the same pictures here of your object but you will need images of another class (another object or just images without the object).
+Image classification predicts which class an image represents.
+You can use the same pictures here of your object in object detection but you will need images of another class (another object or just images without the object).
+This model knows the classes "bottle" and "no bottle".
+You can also test this model with the test images.

 ## Steps
 1. Gather data